OCA/web/web_favicon/README.rst

 in /static/src/img/master_original_favicon.svg.
 You can also search for some favicon generators across the web.

-To allow an user to edit the favicon it has to be member of group "Edit Favicon".
+To allow a user to edit the favicon it has to be member of group "Edit Favicon".

 Usage
 =====